jolicode/automapper/docs/homepage.md

 #### Map manually a single property

-You can override the mapping of a single property by leveraging `AutoMapper\Transformer\CustomTransformer\CustomPropertyTransformerInterface`.
+You can override the mapping of a single property by leveraging `AutoMapper\CustomTransformer\CustomPropertyTransformerInterface`.
 It can be useful if you need to map several properties from the source to a unique property in the target.

 ```php